Bouchard Père & Fils - Monthélie 1er Cru Les Duresses Domaine 2021

 Rated estate (2022 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-With its aromas of black fruit, spices, smoke, and plum, the Monthélie 1er Cru Les Duresses 2021 is medium-bodied to full-bodied, fleshy and lively, with a rather powerful and deep profile.
-Like its commune-level counterpart, this is a high-quality wine, but one that will require a little patience.
+With its aromas of black fruit, spices, smoke, and plum, the 2021 Monthélie 1er Cru Les Duresses is medium-bodied to full-bodied, rich and lively, with a rather powerful and deep profile.
+Like its commune-level counterpart, this is a high-quality wine that will, however, require a bit of patience.

 Jancis Robinson